VWO Testing

 What if, instead, you talk in terms of upsides, risk mitigations, experimentations, and cost versus opportunities instead?

 Your team will surely open up to such conversations and show interest in the culture of experimentation.
-Obviously, you still have to stay grounded to the reality – not throw away insane test ideas and hope everyone to jump in – but adopt an approach that works in your favor.
-Use context like, “what if, something you can test out with an A/B test,” rather a context that’s blunt.
+Obviously, you still have to stay grounded to reality – not throw away insane test ideas and hope everyone jumps in – but adopt an approach that works in your favor.
+Use context like, “What if, something you can test out with an A/B test,” rather than a context that’s blunt.

 For more insights on how to build a culture of continuous experimentation, dive into our latest episode with Kevin Anderson on the VWO Podcast.